SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/01-Retrieving-data.md

 ORDER BY `age` DESC                   // Ordered by their age descending.
 ```

-You can chain **ORDER BY** clauses by declaring second column by which you want to order them, separating them with a **,** in betweeen just as in the exampl
+You can chain **ORDER BY** clauses by declaring the second column by which you want to order them, separating them with a **,** in between just as in the example

 ```java
 SELECT *